MarvellEmbeddedProcessors/dao/doc/guides/applications/machine-learning.rst

 Training Model
 ~~~~~~~~~~~~~~

-The models were trained on the `CIC-DDoS-2019 dataset <https://www.unb.ca/cic/datasets/ddos-2019.html>`_ and compiled using the TVM compiler with ``INT8`` and ``FP16`` quantization to generate model binaries for the MLIP target architecture, as part of the DAO release.
+The models were trained on the portion of CIC-DDoS-2019 dataset present in LUCID repository in the ``sample-dataset`` and were compiled using the TVM compiler with ``INT8`` and ``FP16`` quantization to generate model binaries for the MLIP target architecture, as part of the DAO release.
 There are two model binaries available for running inference operations.

 **Hyperparameters used for training:**